Cray-HPE/docs-csm/operations/network/management_network/mellanox/routed_interface.md

 ## Expected results

-* Administrators are able to configure an IP address on the interface
+* Administrators are able to configure an IP address on the interface.
-* Administrators can configure an IP address on the connected network client
+* Administrators can configure an IP address on the connected network client.
-* The interface is up, and administrators can validate that the IP address and subnet are correct
+* The interface is up, and administrators can validate that the IP address and subnet are correct.
-* Administrators can ping from the switch to the client and from the client to the switch
+* Administrators can ping from the switch to the client and from the client to the switch.

 [Back to Index](../README.md)